A clean, healthy and sustainable Tasmania.

-We consult with, and listen to, a wide range of interests, views and stakeholders across industry, government and the community.
-We value working in a partnership with other organisations to improve decisions and outcomes.
+We consult with, and listen to, a wide range of interests, views and stakeholders across the community.
+We value working in a partnership with other agencies to improve decisions and outcomes.

 Working with the community and industry requires us to share our directions and achievements openly.
 It is important for us to show how and why we have made our decisions, and how we have delivered on our commitments.